Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Experiments

 \section{Experiments}

 In this section, we first demonstrate that CMD is effective in robust learning against an adverse condition, i.e., label noise (Section \ref{sec:experiments_cmd_label_noise}).
 Then we empirically verify that CMD, as a selective MKD, outperforms prior MKD approaches for training two models collaboratively no matter whether they are of the same architecture or not (Section \ref{sec:experiments_cmd_outperfor_prior_mkd}).
-We subsequently present a comprehensive ablation study and hyper-parameters analysis (Section \ref{sec:experiments_cmd_dynamics} and {Supplementary}.
+We subsequently present a comprehensive ablation study and hyper-parameters analysis (Sections \ref{sec:experiments_cmd_hyperparameters}).
 Different network architectures are evaluated.
 For all experiments, we report the final results when the training terminates.
-More implementation details are provided in the supplementary material.
+For a more thorough comparison, we also provide an alternate self-training method called MyLC in Appendix \ref{sec:MyLC}.
+More implementation details are provided in the Appendix \ref{sec: implementation details}.
 The code will be released once this work is accepted.

-\subsection{CMD for robust learning against noisy labels}
+\subsection{CMD for Robust Learning Against Noisy Labels}

-\textbf{Label noise generation.} We verify the effectiveness of our proposed CMD on both synthetic and real-world label noise.
+\paragraph{Label noise generation} We verify the effectiveness of our proposed CMD on both synthetic and real-world label noise.
 For synthetic label noise, we consider symmetric noise and pair-flip noise \cite{han2018co}.
 For symmetric label noise, a sample's original label is uniformly changed to one of the other classes with a probability of noise rate $r$.
 The noise rates are set to 20\%, 40\%, 60\%, and 80\%.
 For pair-flip noise, the original label is flipped to its adjacent class with noise rates of 20\% and 40\%, respectively.